SHUCHENZHU/Fountain/README.md

 * Train the Fountain model.
-The training is divided into two phases:
+The training process is divided into two phases:
   Phase 1 (0 to mid_iteration): Training without batch correction (VAE loss only).
-  Phase 2 (mid_iteration to max_iteration): Training with batch correction enabled.
+  Phase 2 (mid_iteration to max_iteration): Training with batch correction (VAE loss + MSE loss).

   ```python
   model.train(